Friends Summary 1

 He suggested a new plan at the meeting, but he was (laughed out of) the room.

-(Burlarse de) means to laugh at someone or imitate them in an unkind or disrespectful way, often to make them feel silly or embarrassed.
+(Burlarse de) What does it mean to laugh at someone or imitate them in an unkind or disrespectful way, often to make them feel silly or embarrassed?.

 rozpocznij naukę